m0euk/RDS-Bridge/README.md

   page, channels across, brightness showing how far each channel stood above its own noise floor at that moment.
 Click any cell to seek there, tune that channel and start playing.
 Your DX-log catches are drawn on it, so a bright column with no marker is a target you haven't identified yet.
 See [Band map](#band-map) below.
+- **The hunt** *(new in 0.10.1)* — loop a few seconds of a marginal catch in a recording and watch the station assemble itself across the passes: the name filling in character by character, the PI with the count of passes that read it, programme type, country, alternative frequencies.
+Each pass is deliberately made *different* from the last — a nudged start, a different channel bandwidth — because replaying identical samples produces an identical answer and teaches you nothing.
+Every part of the picture is shown at the strength of its evidence, and nothing in it is fed back to the decoder.
+See [The hunt](#the-hunt) below.
+- **DX Log view** *(new in 0.10.1)* — your catches full screen, from any mode, with the backup, restore and export controls.
 - **Band scan** *(new in 0.9.0)* — sweeps the FM band, finds carriers from the RF spectrum, tunes each and logs the ones that decode RDS.
 Three modes — **Full band**, **DX watch**, **Watch list** — plus a skip list for your locals and an optional verbose per-channel log.
 See [Band scan](#band-scan) below.